ocelot-collab/ocelot/README.md

 ```

 ##### Ocelot installation
+The easiest way to install OCELOT is to use Anaconda cloud.
+In that case use command:
+    ```
+    $ conda install -c ocelot-collab ocelot
+    ```
+Another way is download ocelot from [GitHub](https://github.com/ocelot-collab/ocelot)
 1. you have to download from GitHub [zip file](https://github.com/ocelot-collab/ocelot/archive/master.zip).
 2. Unzip ocelot-master.zip to your working folder **/your_working_dir/**.
 3. Rename folder **../your_working_dir/ocelot-master** to **/your_working_dir/ocelot**.